Gamerlagan-lag/Server-utilities/README.md

 How To Setup!
 ```
 Step 1.
-Create a application at [Developer Portal](https://discord.com/developers/applications) then go to bot and press new bot.
+Create a application at https://discord.com/developers/applications then go to bot and press new bot.
 Step 2.
 Copy the github link
 Step 3.
 Go to https://replit.com
 Step 4.
 Create an account if you dont already have one